wirepas/gateway/docker/docker-compose/dual_transport/README.md

 The goal of this example is to setup a gateway which has a single sink and two transport services.

-This configuration covers the use case whereby a customer would wish to fork its application payload to a dedicated backend for processing whilst still routing the diagnostic packets to a Wirepas backend.
+This configuration covers the use case whereby you would wish to fork its application payload to a dedicated backend for processing whilst still routing the diagnostic packets to a Wirepas backend.

 The gateway has the following functionality:
 - Route data application endpoint range to a broker